10 Healthcare Certifications You Can Get in 2 Years or Less

 Thinking about starting an allied health career?
-Over the last decade, healthcare certificate programs have become a popular alternative to degrees due to their affordability, shorter study times, and schedule flexibility.
+Over the last decade, healthcare certificate and associate degree programs have become popular due to their affordability, shorter study times, and schedule flexibility.

 Many allied health careers can be started in less than two years, and are convenient options for people who are considering a career change later in life.

 To check out ten of the best allied health career paths that you can join in under two years, keep reading!

 One of the shortest allied health training programs belongs to the phlebotomy sector.
 Within two months, you could get your certification to take blood samples and prepare them for laboratory testing.

 Many certified phlebotomy techs use their training as a stepping stone towards other health careers (such as medical assistants).
 Many programs combine phlebotomy and EKG courses which provide a wider variety of practical skills.